 Other Educational Programs

-Students from all over the world, including high school students, can join our educational community through a variety of programs, including summer courses and institutes, longer-term certificate programs and language immersion programs.Explore Summer Programs Explore Language and Certificate Programs
+Students from all over the world, including high school students, can join our educational community through a variety of programs that include summer courses and institutes, longer-term certificate programs and language immersion programs.Explore Summer Programs Explore Language and Certificate Programs

 The supportive staff at the Dashew Center will help you obtain and maintain your F-1 visa throughout your attendance at UCLA.
 We can also offer expert assistance in helping you obtain an I-20 form that you must present to the U.S. Consulate to receive your student visa.